1st Workshop Session: May 1st – 6th, Třešť /CZ/ – ROUGH CUT

 We start with screening of the participants´ rough cuts, followed by a moderated discussion and in-depth analysis of the rhythm, character development, narrative structure and dramaturgy.
-Each participant gets a supervising tutor and chooses an additional ‚fresh eye’ consultant to work with on the editing, get their feedback on the structure, dramaturgy and narration of the film and its potential for international audience.
-Consequently, every project develops already during the workshop itself and the participants, as well as the tutors, see the results of their work immediately.
+Each participant gets a supervising tutor and chooses an additional ‘fresh eye’ consultant to work with on the editing, gets their feedback on the structure, dramaturgy and narration of the film and its potential for international audience.
+Consequently, every project already develops during the workshop itself and the participants, as well as the tutors, see the results of their work immediately.

 Meanwhile, the producers of the participant projects work on a rough distribution and festival strategy, searching for specific opportunities for their films within concrete territories, platforms or institutions.
 They prepare a proper timing, based on real situation of the film and get feedback on their financing plans, attending case studies of the concrete possibilities of crowd-funding and other independent financing, using the social networks.
 They get information about the potential benefits of the distributional platforms online, too.